Rithm Capital Secures $282.5M Refinancing for Midtown Manhattan Office Tower Following Acquisition

 Rithm Capital has locked in a $282.5 million CMBS refinancing package for a prominent Midtown Manhattan office tower, marking the firm’s inaugural capital markets maneuver since taking over Paramount Group.
 The deal provides fresh liquidity for one of New York’s premier corporate addresses and offers a window into how top-tier urban office properties are faring in today’s volatile lending environment.

 According to Bisnow, the financing represents Rithm’s first significant transaction since it completed its acquisition of Paramount Group.
-The single-asset CMBS loan was secured for the 32-story, Class-A office building located at 1301 Avenue of the Americas, which currently maintains a strong occupancy profile anchored by major financial and legal tenants.
+The single-asset CMBS loan was secured for the 34-story, Class-A office building located at 1325 Sixth Ave., which currently maintains a strong occupancy profile anchored by established office and hospitality tenants.

 Key Details